westoncb/under-game/README.md

 # Under
 Under is a minimal game written in JavaScript and GLSL with procedural graphics produced mostly by noise and signed distance functions in a fragment shader.
-The codebase is small and fairly well-documented, and there are only three dependencies (three.js, Howler, and stats-js).
+The codebase is small and fairly well-documented.

 [Play here!](http://symbolflux.com/under)